Development¶

 This creates the Postgres database and sets up tables, integrity rules, and a bunch of other things.

-For S3, this creates the required buckets.
+For S3/GCS, this creates the required buckets.

-To run these two services, do:
+To run the webapp service, do:

 $ make run